One of the parks that we love to visit in Cuenca Ecuador is Parque De La Madre. It was nice when we arrived in 2009 and it’s even better now.

 Parque de la Madre is a great place to meet up with other families.
 When people move abroad they are often concerned about their kids having fun and making friends.

-Arranging a play date at the park is a wonderful way to help your kids get to know new friends in a relaxed setting.
-A dinner date might be nice for you and your friends, but meeting up at the park and having a pick-nick would be much more fun for your children.
+Arranging a playdate at the park is a wonderful way to help your kids get to know new friends in a relaxed setting.
+A dinner date might be nice for you and your friends, but meeting up at the park and having a picnic would be much more fun for your children.

 Our daughter really started picking up the language when we arranged play dates with her new friends.
 The fun took the stress out of learning to communicate.